 eBird Bar Charts by Season

 Stone House Trail

-The is a description and map of this hike on the AllTrails website
+The is a description and map of this hike and several other hikes in the state park on the AllTrails website

 There are 14 named hiking trails in Salt Fork State Park.
 In addition to the Stone House Trail: